Battle of Malcolm's Mills: Aftermath

-The battle at Malcolm's Mill was the last land battle of the War of 1812 fought in Upper Canada and was a complete American victory.
+The battle at Malcolm's Mill was one of the last land battles of the War of 1812 fought in Upper Canada.

 McArthur's Raid destroyed many of the mills on which the British army on the Niagara depended for flour and bread.
 Only three mills in the southern part of the Niagara peninsula were spared, either because of the close pursuit, as the British claimed, or through the entreaties of some American officers to spare the district from famine during the coming winter.
 Although the British commanded Lake Ontario at the time and were able to use their fleet to resupply their army on the Niagara before the lake froze, the region was so badly stripped of resources that the British were unable to mount any operations against Detroit before the end of the war.

 Additionally, the Americans killed, wounded or captured and paroled over 450 of their enemy, which was accomplished with only the loss of one killed and six wounded.
 The raid has also been known as "Dudley's Raid", after the commander of the 550 Kentucky mounted riflemen.